Answers to Teleconference FAQ (Frequently Asked Questions)

 You may place the guests on mute by pressing *5.
 This provides control over background noise.
 Un-mute the call to allow the guests to speak by again pressing *5.

 Noises on the bridge are usually caused by one of the guests’ phone lines or equipment.
-Situations that create noise include cordless phones, speaker phones, computer dialing and head sets.
-Cell phones at times produce an echo effect.
+Situations that create noise include cordless phones, speaker phones, wireless head sets.
+Some cell phones may produce an echo effect.

 Hanging up and calling in again will give you a different circuit and may eliminate the problem.

-If you hear a noise while facilitating a conference call, ask the guests if anyone is on one of the phones mentioned above.
-If so, ask them to hang up and call back on a different phone or mute themselves by pressing *6.
+If you hear a noise while facilitating a conference call, ask the guests if anyone is on one of the phones or headsets mentioned above.
+If so, ask them to switch to wired earbuds/headset or hang up and call back on a different device or mute themselves by pressing *6.
 This is likely to resolve the problem.